mint-lab/mint-lab.github.io/mint-lab/home.md

 _MINT Lab_ wants to apply our research results not only to academic papers but also to real-world problems.
 We have a definite research goal as **<span style="color:#034b03">mobile intelligence for solving real-world problems</span>**.
 We hope that our research makes our world and society better.
 To fulfill the mission, _MINT Lab_ and its members strive for **<span style="color:#034b03">sharing, collaboration, and mutual growth</span>**.

 ## News
-* 2022/02/21 - Joonhyeok Choi and Gibum Kim joined the lab.
+* 2022/02/21 - Jun Hyeok Choi and Ki Beom Kim joined the lab.
 * 2022/02/14 - _MINT Lab_ homepage is open.